Koverse/documentation/docs/source/admin/runbook.rst

 	* Accumulo Tablet Servers
 	* Accumulo Master

-3. Data Storage and Coordination Layer
+3. Data Storage Layer
 	* HDFS DataNodes
 	* HDFS NameNode

+4. Coordination Layer
    * ZooKeeper
 	 * PostgreSQL

-If a process in say, the Data Storage and Coordination Layer, is stopped before all processes in the Data Services and Application Layers, system state may become unstable or corrupt.
+If a process in say, the Data Storage or Coordination Layer, is stopped before all processes in the Data Services and Application Layers, system state may become unstable or corrupt.
 All processes in one layer should be stopped before stopping any processes in the next layer.

 Sometimes a single worker process in a lower layer can be stopped and restarted without stopping higher layers.